tsaopy/tsaopy.github.io/notebook1-basic-usage.md

 ```
 # priors
-x0_prior = bend.uniform_prior(0.7,1.3)
+x0_prior = tsaopy.tools.uniform_prior(0.7,1.3)
-v0_prior = bend.uniform_prior(-1.0,1.0)
+v0_prior = tsaopy.tools.uniform_prior(-1.0,1.0)
-a1_prior = bend.uniform_prior(-5.0,5.0)
+a1_prior = tsaopy.tools.uniform_prior(-5.0,5.0)
-b1_prior = bend.uniform_prior(0.0,5.0)
+b1_prior = tsaopy.tools.uniform_prior(0.0,5.0)
 ```
 We know that $x_0$ and $v_0$ are roughly 1 and 0 respectively, so we just take an interval centered at the value we think it's correct.
 For $a_1$ we know nothing so we just make a larger interval centered at 0.
 And finally for $b_1$ we know that it is possitive so we take an interval starting from 0.
 Now we can define out parameter objects and we have

 ```
 # parameters
-x0 = bend.FittingParameter(1.0,'x0',1,x0_prior)
+x0 = tsaopy.parameters.FittingParameter(1.0,'x0',1,x0_prior)
-v0 = bend.FittingParameter(0.0,'v0',1,v0_prior)
+v0 = tsaopy.parameters.FittingParameter(0.0,'v0',1,v0_prior)
-a1 = bend.FittingParameter(0.0, 'a', 1, a1_prior)
+a1 = tsaopy.parameters.FittingParameter(0.0, 'a', 1, a1_prior)
-b1 = bend.FittingParameter(0.5,'b',1,b1_prior)
+b1 = tsaopy.parameters.FittingParameter(0.5,'b',1,b1_prior)

 parameters = [x0,v0,a1,b1]
 ```
 notice that I also saved them on a list.
 So now we have our model, our data, and our priors, and we wraped it as required by `TSAOpy`.
-The next step is building the `TSAOpy` Model object which will condense everything in a single object.
+The next step is building the `tsaopy` model object which will condense everything in a single object.
 We call it with

 ```
-model1 = bend.Model(parameters,data_t,data_x,data_x_sigma)
+model1 = tsaopy.models.Model(parameters,data_t,data_x,data_x_sigma)
 ```

-This object will have some QOL methods such as `model.plot_measurements()` to plot your data and check that it was correctly loaded, `model.update_initvals(p0)` which allows you to enter a new set of initial values in case you made a mistake, and others which will probably be described in a future API.
+This object will have some QOL methods such as `model.plot_measurements()` to plot your data and check that it was correctly loaded, `model.update_initvals(p0)` which allows you to enter a new set of initial values in case you want to, and others which will probably be described in a future API.
 During the development of the notebooks I will be mentioning the most useful ones anyways.

-Now once we defined the `TSAOpy` Model, we will use an intrinsic method of this class to build an `emcee` Sampler to use the MCMC method, and start running it.
+Now once we defined the `tsaopy` Model, we will use an intrinsic method of this class to build an `emcee` Sampler to use the MCMC method, and start running it.
 The line will be something like

 ```
 sampler,_,_,_ = model1.setup_sampler(200, 300, 300)